hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 The credentials for internal console-auth mode are held in secret: 'skupper-console-users‘
 ```

-The Skupper console shows the connections from the public AWS EKS cluster to the private Kubernetes cluster and the hybrid deployment of the Online Boutique app:
+The Skupper console shows the connections from the public AWS EKS cluster to the private Kubernetes cluster and the hybrid deployment of the Online Boutique application:

 ![](/img/skupper-apps.png)